For information on the following key college documents relating to our policies and plans, click on the attachments below.

 Complaints Policy – This policy covers complaints from students, parents, employers and members of the public.

-Data Access Protection Guidance – This is designed to provide guidance on specific issues regarding to data access and protection.
+Data Access and Protection Policy – This is designed to provide guidance on specific issues regarding to data access and protection.

 Examinations Guidance – This policy covers all forms of internal and externally assessed examinations and testing administered by the College.